 It is seen as a posterior glottic gap as in this 15 year old singer above.

 As another example, a vocal overdoer (someone who likes to talk) over time may develop vocal nodules.
 It may take many years for them to enlarge but eventually they protrude enough that when the vocal cords come together, the cords position themselves so the nodules just barely touch.
 This leaves the actual vocal folds slightly apart.
 This is because this is easier to phonate or make a sound than when they are compressed and touching.
 Squeezing them together dampens the vocal fold vibrations or require extra breath support (volume) to get them vibrating.

 Along comes a surgeon and the nodules are removed.
 During the post operative checkup the vocal folds assume the same position they did before surgery - slightly apart.
 There are no nodules holding them apart, they just assume that position as if the nodules were still there.
 Muscle memory is playing a role.
 The abductor (opening) muscles are preventing the vocal folds from completely closing even though they can actually close with the appropriate technique.
-It is analagous to learning a song on a piano for many years.
-Then at a party, you try and play the same song on their toy electric piano and it is a tremendous struggle with mistakes flying around like popping popcorn.
+It is analagous to piano playing a song for many years.
+Then, at a party, you try and play the same song on an electric piano and it is a tremendous struggle with mistakes flying around like popping popcorn.
 The piano keys turn out to be closer together and have a different resistance to pressing on them.
 Your brain is not used to this change and your fingers go where they think they should go rather than where they actually need to go.
-With some practice you could learn to play this piano as well.
-Years of behavior need to be relearned.
+With some practice you could learn to play this electric piano as well, bu years of behavior need to be relearned.